jugechengzi/WeiLiu.github.io/_pages/about.md

 About me
 ====
-I am currently a research assistant at Huazhong University of Science and Technology (HUST).
+I am currently a postdoc at Huazhong University of Science and Technology (HUST).
 Previously, I received my Ph.D. from HUST in 2024 (advisor: Prof. [Ruixuan Li](http://idc.hust.edu.cn/rxli/index.html)) and my B.S. from HUST in 2019.